-- Topic 1 What is business? - Topic 2 Managers, leadership and decision making - Topic 3 Decision making to improve marketing performance - Topic 4 Decision making to improve operational performance - Topic 5 Decision making to improve financial performance - Topic 6 Decision making to improve human resource performance - AS assessment course.
+- Topic 1 What is business? - Topic 2 Managers, leadership and decision making - Topic 3 Decision making to improve marketing performance - Topic 4 Decision making to improve operational performance - Topic 5 Decision making to improve financial performance - Topic 6 Decision making to improve human resource performance AS assessment - AS assessment consists of two 90 minute written exams at the end of the one year course.
 Each exam will be worth half of the AS.
 Exams draw on material from the whole course, and will feature a range of question styles including: multiple choice questions, short answer questions, essay questions, data response questions and case studies.
+After taking the AS exams at the end of your first year of study you can decide to: